 The Government accepted the UN recommendations to integrate building back better and greener as its operating philosophy in its reconstruction plan ‘New Kerala -Nava Keralam’, supported by the UN and the World Bank.
 Extensive consultations were conducted while formulating the recovery plan to ensure it is inclusive for women, children, migrants and differently-abled women and men.

 Recovery and reconstruction plans were discussed from various angles, including environment and inclusion and emphasized the exemplary resilience shown by Kerala as a community.
 The experts also shared the impact of human interventions on ecology that led to the disaster.
 The main lessons from the experience include risk-informed land use planning which is fundamental to sustainable reconstruction, promoting the construction of eco-safe roads and green infrastructure (such as roadside vegetation and coastal green belts) as a cost-effective means of increasing resilience against the impacts of hazard events, and including integrated water resources management, such as ‘Making Space for Water’ for a more sustainable approach to reducing disaster risk, especially in the low-lying Kuttanad area.

 A gender-sensitive and -inclusive approach for disaster management in a patriarchal society such as Kerala still remains a work-in-progress.
 The goals of a truly inclusive system may be achieved only by involving marginalized communities in the decision-making process.
 The media’s response during all phases of the disaster was significant in bringing together the community and administration.

-- There needs a paradigm shift in the approach towards building construction post floods where ‘habitat agenda’ should be read along with Sendai Framework.
-‘People Centered’ approach with appropriate technology and materials needs to be followed.
-Building back critical infrastructure creatively with cultural sensitivity should also be the focus during rebuilding Kerala.
+There needs to be a paradigm shift in the approach towards building construction post-floods where the Habitat Agenda should be read along with the Sendai Framework.
+A people-centered approach with appropriate technology and materials is vital.
+In the near future, the focus needs to be on creatively rebuilding Kerala’s critical infrastructure with cultural sensitivity.